philosodad/com.johnpdaigle/source/complexable/2016-06-19-adding-services-and-ci-to-our-plug-app.html.markdown

 Which was all I needed to deploy this application to Heroku from travis.
 If you check out the [application code](https://github.com/philosodad/ping_and_log/tree/v0.0.4) at this point, you'll probably also notice some changes where I've added a supervisor, but otherwise the code hasn't changed much.
 With a couple of minor additions we can easily add coveralls, so that the code builds, runs coveralls, and deploys if successful.

 So now we have continuous deployment of our app, although it doesn't do a whole lot.
 Let's take a moment to reflect that this was incredibly easy to do.
-We are devops hero's.
+We are devops heroes.